Palm Beach, Florida – Local Drug and Alcohol Treatment Guide

 The Florida Department of Children and Families (DCF) also operates the Substance Abuse and Mental Health (SAMH) program, which is the state authority on public mental health and substance abuse treatment in Florida.
 There are many private organizations and programs serving Palm Beach County residents as well.

-There is an increasing trend of older individuals needing treatment for substance abuse, dependency, and addiction.
-The baby boomer generation, those born between 1946 and 1964, includes 76 million people now reaching late middle age.23 This generation may have abused mind-altering drugs at exponential rates during their youth, and they are now continuing or rediscovering these habits in their older age.
+There is an increasing trend of older individuals needing treatment for substance misuse, dependency, and addiction.
+The baby boomer generation, those born between 1946 and 1964, includes 76 million people now reaching late middle age.23 This generation may have use mind-altering drugs at exponential rates during their youth, and they are now continuing or rediscovering these habits in their older age.

 These trends hold true in Florida and Palm Beach County as well.
 Almost 5,000 adults between the ages 51 and 60 in Florida were admitted to publicly funded treatment programs in 2011, which was indicates a 37% jump in just 10 years.33 Baby boomers in Florida represented 14% of the total treatment admissions, and these numbers may continue to grow in coming years.24 Fortunately, many treatment facilities are realizing this trend, and programs are being catered to this demographic specifically.